How to Merge JSON Files: Fastest and Easiest Way (2026)

 jq -s 'reduce .[] as $item ({}; . * $item)' file*.json > merged.json

-Merge with key based deduplication
+Merge with Deduplication

 jq -s 'add | unique_by(.id)' file1.json file2.json > merged.json

-Handling Nested and Inconsistent JSON Structures
+Handling Nested JSON

-Real-world JSON files rarely have identical structures.
+Real-world JSON files have varying structures.
+Handle with defensive code.

-Merging arrays nested inside objects
+Merge arrays nested inside objects

 import json